Love Thy Neighbour(hood): Christian Foundations in Justice, Mercy & The Mission of God

 Debrief (in lebanon): 1 Week

-* There is a ten day break between modules for students to relax, explore or visit home and travel on to the following module.
+* There is a ten day break between modules for students to relax, explore, continue to develop Capstone Projects or visit home and travel on to the following module.
 Housing options can be arranged during this time at our various YWAM facilities (fees dependent) if students would like to make use of them.

 ** Dependent on the school size, we are available to help organize collective travel for those who would like to travel in tandem to each module.